-Nicholas J. Faleris is an associate and business lawyer with Foley & Lardner LLP.
+Nicholas J. Faleris is a special counsel business lawyer with Foley & Lardner LLP.
 His practice focuses on structured finance and asset-backed securitization.
-Mr. Faleris has advised clients as both lender's counsel and as borrower’s counsel on matters relating to secured and unsecured revolving and term lending facilities of varying structure, including syndicated lending groups, multi-borrower groups, and guaranteed borrowings, as well as in connection with real estate mortgage loan and mezzanine loan financing.
+Nicholas has advised clients as both lender's counsel and as borrower’s counsel on matters relating to secured and unsecured revolving and term lending facilities of varying structure, including syndicated lending groups, multi-borrower groups, and guaranteed borrowings, as well as in connection with real estate mortgage loan and mezzanine loan financing.
 Additionally, he has advised clients as issuer's counsel, initial purchaser's counsel, underwriter's counsel and insurer's counsel on matters relating to public and private asset-backed securitizations involving various asset types, including insurance premium loans, auto floorplan credit lines, retail auto receivables, auto leases, pharmaceuticals and multi-use towers.
-Mr. Faleris is a member of the firm’s Finance & Financial Institutions Practice and Sports and Energy Industry Teams.
+Nicholas is a member of the firm’s Finance & Financial Institutions Practice and Sports and Energy Industry Teams.

-Prior to joining Foley, Mr. Faleris was an associate with Sidley Austin LLP, practicing in the New York office.
+Prior to joining Foley, he was an associate with Sidley Austin LLP, practicing in the New York office.

 Nicholas represented the Milwaukee Bucks President and Owner Herbert Kohl in the $550 million sale of the basketball franchise to New York investment firm executives Marc Lasry and Wesley Edens.
 One requirement of the deal was that the team be kept in Milwaukee, with the parties collectively pledging at least $200 million toward the development of a new arena.